The Lessons of History

 Theoretically there must have been some change; natural selection has presumably operated upon psychological as well as upon physiological variations.
 Nevertheless, known history shows little alteration in the conduct of man.
 The Greeks of Plato’s time behaved very much like the French of modern centuries; and the Romans behaved like the English.
 Means and instrumentalities change; motives and ends remain the same: to act or rest, to acquire or give, to fight or retreat, to seek association or privacy, to mate or reject, to offer or resent parental care.
 Nor does human nature alter as between classes: by and large the poor have the same impulses as the rich, with only less opportunity or skill to implement them.

 You don’t have to look too hard to realize that people have been doing stupid human things for a very, very long time.
-Dishonesty, corruption, sin, even gambling — it’s always existed.
+Dishonesty, corruption, fraud, even gambling — it’s always existed.
 It will always exist.

 History sort of rhymes…sometimes.